Blow up for the critical gKdV equation II: minimal mass dynamics: Construction of a minimal element

 {\bf step 1} Well prepared data.
 Let $u_n(0)=Q_{b_n(0)}$, where $b_n(0)=-\frac 1 n$ so that

 By \eqref{eq:204}, we have $\int u_n^2(0) <\int Q^2$.
 In particular, from energy and mass conservation, and the Gagliardo-Nirenberg's inequality \eqref{gn}, the solution $u_n(t)$ is global.
-We now apply the rigidity Theorem \ref{PR:1}.
-The solution is global so (Blow up) is ruled out.
-The solution cannot converge locally to a solitary wave because of mass conservation and the strictly subcritical mass assumption, hence (Soliton) is ruled out.
-Hence (Exit) holds and we define the \emph{exit time} by
+We take $n>0$ large enough and we apply Theorem \ref{thmmoe}.
+The solution $u_n$ being global, the (Blow up) scenario is ruled out.
+The solution cannot converge locally to a solitary wave because of mass conservation and the strictly subcritical mass assumption, hence (Soliton) is also ruled out.
+Hence (Exit) holds and we define the \emph{exit time} (related to the constant $\alpha^*$ of Theorem \ref{thmmoe}) by

-Note that $t_n^*\to +\infty$ as $n\to +\infty$ from the continuous dependence of the solution of \eqref{kdv} with respect to the initial data, and the fact that $Q(x-t)$ is solution of \eqref{kdv}.
+Note that $t_n^*\to +\infty$ as $n\to +\infty$ from the continuous dependence of the solution of \eqref{kdv} with respect to the initial data, and the fact that $Q(x-t)$ is solution of \eqref{kdv}. \\